 To decrease the chances your credit card will be stolen, consider keeping it in a money belt.
 This is a fabric pouch that you wear around your waist and hide under your shirt or in your pants.
 Also consider neck pouches, hidden pockets or a belt with hidden pockets.

-Before going abroad, ensure that you can use your credit card with no problems.
+Before going to Europe, ensure that you can use your credit card with no problems.

-1. Get a credit card with no foreign transaction fees.
-Foreign transaction fees can be a downer on vacation, but they’re easy to avoid if you pick the right card.
+- Get a credit card with no foreign transaction fees.
+Foreign transaction fees can be easily avoided with the right travel credit card.

-2. Highly consider getting a Visa, Mastercard or American Express.
+- Highly consider getting a Visa, Mastercard or American Express.
 These brands are more likely to be accepted abroad — especially Visa and Mastercard.
-You may be able to use Discover cards at some locations, but you’ll find that many merchants don’t accept it.
+You may be able to use Discover cards at some locations, but many merchants won’t accept it.

-3. Give your card provider a heads-up.
-Your card company hates fraud because it loses them money.
-If they see a foreign transaction on your card, they may put a hold on your account for suspicious activity.
-To avoid declined harges, let your provider know where you’ll be traveling.
+- Give your card provider a heads-up.
+If your bank sees a foreign transaction on your card, they may put a hold on your account for suspicious activity.
+Let your provider know where you’ll be traveling to avoid this.

-5. Know where you’ll get cash once you arrive.
-So you don’t waste time, plan out beforehand where you’ll get cash.
+- Know where you’ll get cash once you arrive.
 See if your bank has international partnerships that allow you to use some ATMs for free.